 A thriving new railway town needed offices, engineering works and other supporting infrastructure—but the growth in population and prosperity (at least for those running the railway) provided new business opportunities across the board.

-It is probably the oldest surviving railway coach house in the world.
+Daniel Adamson's coach house—unassuming today—was built in 1831 for the Surtees Railway, which passed nearby.
+It's probably the oldest surviving railway coach house in the world.

 Across the road is Adamson's public house, The Grey Horse, from which he ran a horse-drawn passenger coach service on the S&DR.